 - Charges for a course will not be split between zero tuition and the full tuition rate.
 For example, a student with 58 credits would be eligible to take a 3-hour course at zero tuition; they will not be billed for the 1-hour “overage” that extends beyond the 60 credit calculation.

 - Academic policies apply regardless of the number of zero tuition credits for which a student may be eligible.
 For example, conditions of academic probation dictate the number of credits a student can take during the summer.

-- Unused zero tuition credits are not transferrable to past or future semesters and cannot be redeemed for cash or credit.
+- Unused zero tuition credits are not transferable to past or future semesters and cannot be redeemed for cash or credit.

-- All undergraduate students who do not meet the qualifications of the zero tuition summer pricing option will be charged this rate.
+- Undergraduate students who do not meet the qualifications of the zero tuition summer pricing option will be charged the full tuition summer rate.

-- First year and second year students who wish to take credits in excess of those that qualify for zero tuition will be charged this rate.
+- First-year and second-year students who wish to take credits in excess of those that qualify for zero tuition will be charged the full tuition summer rate.

-- Undergraduate-level students from other colleges/universities who are taking courses during the summer to transfer back to their institution will be charged this rate.
+- Undergraduate-level students from other colleges/universities who are taking courses during the summer to transfer to another institution will be charged the full tuition summer rate.

-- Current high school students seeking college credit will be charged this rate.
+- High school students seeking college credit will be charged the full tuition summer rate.

-- Incoming freshmen for the 2018-19 academic year who wish to take summer classes in advance of the fall 2018 semester will be charged this rate.
+- Incoming freshmen for the 2021-22 academic year who wish to take summer classes in advance of the fall 2021 semester will be charged the full tuition summer rate.

-The zero tuition program is being piloted during the 2018 summer term.
-Continuation of this program, or a similar program in following years will be dependent upon numerous factors.
-The University does not guarantee that every course that a student may want to take will be offered.
+The Zero Tuition Summer Pricing policy was piloted during the 2018 summer term.
+Continuation of this program, or a similar program in following years, will be dependent upon numerous factors.
+The university does not guarantee that every course that a student may want to take will be offered.